nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   </summary>

   <div class="command-content">
-  Finds the employee/potential hire whose names contain any of the given keywords.
+  Finds all employees and/or potential hires whose names contain any of the specified keywords.

   <br>
   <br>